williamstein/2013-480/README.md

 2013-480
 ========

-Git repo for math 480 during 2013 at UW.
+Math 480 during 2013 at University of Washington.

+Office Hours: Tuesday 12:30 - 2